-Jacob and Sarah have worked as teachers in independent schools with brilliant students bound for ivy league univeristies as well as students with significant learning differences who have struggled to get the support they need to achieve up to their potential.
+Sarah has worked as teachers in independent schools with brilliant students bound for ivy league universities as well as students with significant learning differences who have struggled to get the support they need to achieve up to their potential.

-Sarah: 11 years upper level high school mathematics teaching experience (AP and IB included).
+Sarah has 12 years high school mathematics teaching and tutoring experience (Algebra 1&2, Geometry, Trigonometry, Precalculus, Calculus, Statistics, AP and IB included).
 5 years as mathematics department chair.
-Master's in Education from Harvard University. (https://www.linkedin.com/in/ma7hpun5/)
+She earned a Master's in Education from Harvard University.
+(Sarah’s LinkedIn)

-Sarah: I am enthusiastic about Mathematics and getting to know each student.
+I am enthusiastic about Mathematics and getting to know each student.
 I enjoy the puzzle of figuring out how each individual student best understands the topic.
-I also feel strongly that every student is capapble of understanding high level mathematics, but many have been soured to it by past experiences.
-I try to help students by building their facility with material so they can do well in their classes, but also improve their understanding of how different topics are connected, so that each new step "fits" in the puzzle.
+I also feel strongly that every student is capable of understanding high level mathematics, but many have been soured to it by past experiences.
+I try to help students by building their facility with material so they can do well in their classes, but also improve their understandi

 easy and fast communication, great way of teaching!